Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 Usage
 -----

 Set settings in the main settings page.
-Each row is the text area is one format.
+Each row in the text area is one format.
 The filepath is the left part of the row (`mp4/{filename}.mp4`) and the ffmpeg arguments are the right part.